November 07, 2017

 DEA Prescription Drug Take-Back Numbers

-SAN DIEGO & IMPERIAL, Calif. - The final tally is in from the 11th National Prescription Take-Back Day this past Saturday, April 30, 2016.
-DEA and its partners took back prescription drugs at 43 locations in San Diego County and three locations in Imperial County.
+SAN DIEGO & IMPERIAL, Calif. - The final tally is in from the 14th National Prescription Take-Back Day that was held on Saturday, October 28, 2017.
+DEA and its partners took back prescription drugs at 41 locations in San Diego County and four locations in Imperial County.

-Over the course of four hours, 10,841.9 pounds or 5.4 tons of drugs were turned into the locations in both counties.
+Over the course of four hours, 11,866.9 pounds or almost 5.9 tons of drugs were turned into the locations in both counties.
+San Diego citizens turned in 11381.1 pounds and Imperial County citizens turned in 485.8 pounds of prescription drugs.